ZelkZelk/txrx/README.md

 ### RPC separation

 By subscribing to the `p2p` network the `dispatcher` will always know where to put the incoming message in order to get properly consumed.
-This lets you deploy many separate `rpc` that could `handle` specific domains of your system on the fly, no need to restart whe `dispatcher` nor the `websocket`.
+This lets you deploy many separate `rpc` that could `handle` specific domains of your system on the fly, no need to restart the `dispatcher` nor the `websocket`.

 ```mermaid
 flowchart TD